The Ultimate Guide to Quality Score: 15 PPC Experts Discuss Google Ads Quality Score

 Larry Kim: The biggest component of Quality Score is click-through-rate, so simply focus on PPC account optimization activities that tend to raise CTR, for example:

 Improved keyword selection and micro-targeting should simultaneously improve your relevancy score, which is the second biggest part of the Quality Score algorithm.
-For longer term Quality Score success, it’s critical that you establish a strong foundation for account organization to enable for future, incremental account expansion – this in a nutshell is the overall product philosophy behind WordStream for PPC.
-If none of the solutions mentioned above improve your quality score, you should consider hiring an AdWords Consultant.
+For longer term Quality Score success, it’s critical that you establish a strong foundation for account organization to enable for future, incremental account expansion – this in a nutshell, is the overall product philosophy behind WordStream for PPC.
+If none of the solutions mentioned above improve your quality score, you should consider hiring a Google Ads Consultant.

 Greg Meyers: The first area of optimization begins with identifying if the keywords being used are remotely relevant to the purpose of the Adgroup.
 Basically, I need to be able to see the “big picture” before I start getting tactical, because a poor CTR% may be a result of just having the wrong keywords that do not relate to the wrong audience.
 Once, we have the right keywords in place, then we look at the Text Ads to make sure that not only the Ads are presenting a similar message to the keywords, but also have a few keywords in the Ads as well.
 This can be achieved my adding a few top keywords into the text ad manually, or even taking advantage of the DKI (Dynamic Keyword Insertion).